OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Vivobarefoot Tracker Forest Esc

-While it is not a fully waterproof model, the Vivobarefoot Tracker Forest Esc performed great in the rain.
-The Michelin sole provided great traction on the mud while the gusseted tongue kept water away.
+Even though it isn’t fully waterproof, the Vivobarefoot Tracker Forest Esc performed well in rainy weather.
+Its Michelin sole offered excellent traction on muddy paths, and the gusseted tongue effectively kept water out.

-Adding the wide toe box and excellent ground feel, I can only say that this hiking footwear is the ideal balance between comfort and natural foot movement.
+Combined with a wide toe box and superb ground feel, this hiking footwear strikes the ideal balance between comfort and natural foot movement.

 FAQs